-Perhaps the most demonstrative and obedient of the true sighthounds, the Whippet makes an ideal pet for people who want a quiet house dog and absolutely devoted companion.
-The Whippet is extremely gentle with children and can make an excellent companion for them.
-He is calm indoors but loves to run and play outdoors.
-The whippet is extremely sensitive (both physically and mentally) and cannot take rough treatment or harsh corrections.
+Perhaps the most outgoing and amenable of the sighthounds, the Whippet makes an ideal pet for people who want a somewhat quiet family member and devoted companion.
+The Whippet is often very gentle with children.
+They are calm indoors but loves to run and play in the yard.
+They are often very sensitive (both physically and mentally) and need to be treated and handled accordingly.

-The Whippet can make a good apartment dog if taken for a long walk or run daily.
-Grooming is minimal.
+The Whippet can make a good apartment dog if they are taken for a long walk or run daily.
+Their grooming needs are minimal.
 The Whippet must have a warm, soft bed.
-He dislikes cold weather intensely and cannot be expected to live outside.
-The Whippet can play and run in snow and cold weather but should spend inactive times in warmer temperatures.
-The hair is extremely short and fine, and the whippet is virtually free of “doggy odor.”
+They are very sensitive to cool weather and dislike and do not tolerate cold weather.
+Their hair is extremely short and fine, and the Whippet is virtually free of “doggy odor.”